IngoKl/vulnchat/README.md

 ## Usage

-Ideally, open it up in the devcontainer.
+Ideally, open it up in the `.devcontainer`.
 Then run `python vulnchat.py`.